Open-IoT-Service-Platform/platform-launcher/docs/usage/quickstart.rst

 Getting Started
 ===============

-.. warning:: This documentation is work in progress, and subject to change!

 Open IoT Software platform (OISP) is an `open source <https://github.com/Open-IoT-Service-Platform/platform-launcher/>`_ framework for IoT services that runs on Kubernetes.
 Start by cloning the repo **and checking out the develop branch**.
+This documentation assumes you are running an Ubuntu system (preferably 18.04 LTS), but other Linux distributions should also work with minor modifications.

+.. note:: Most of the functionality described in this documentation is packed into the ``Makefile`` in the project root.
+Run ``make help`` for a list of available commands with descriptions.

-Deploying OISP
+Running OISP
 --------------
-OISP can be deployed on any Kubernetes cluster that has helm installed, a volume provisioner and an ingress controller.
-For development purposes, we recommend a local installation based on `k3s <https://k3s.io/>`_.
+OISP can be deployed on any Kubernetes cluster that has Helm installed, a volume provisioner and an ingress controller.
+For development purposes, we recommend a local installation based on `k3s <https://k3s.io/>`_, as described in `Creating a lightweight local kubernetes cluster`_.

+If you wish to deploy on an external cluster, make sure the following conditions are met:

+1. Your host is configured to manage the cluster, meaning the default kubeconfig file is at ``~/.kube/config``.
+2. Helm and kubectl are installed on the client and cluster.
+3. The cluster has an Ingress controller and a volume provisioner configured.
+4. The `minio operator <https://github.com/minio/minio-operator>`_ is installed in the cluster.

 Creating a lightweight local kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~